denis2glez/minimal-lambda/README.md

 ## About <a name = "about"></a>

-Exploring the possibilities of writing AWS Lambdas Functions on Rust.
+Exploring the possibilities of writing AWS Lambda Functions on Rust.

 ## Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [Deployment](#deployment) for notes on how to deploy the project on a live system.
+See [Deployment](#deployment) for notes on how to deploy the lambda function to AWS.

 ### Prerequisites